 Students who do not follow school rules will be subject to the Discipline Code.
-As appropriate, school staff will take actions to assist the student in improving his behavior, which may include but are not limited to:
+As appropriate, school staff will take actions to assist the student in improving his behavior, which may include but is not limited to:

-- Counseling by school personnel - Loss of privileges, such as eligibility for field trips and other activities - Detention - Parent conference - Parent comes to school to provide in-school supervision to the student - Restorative justice, taking actions to apologize or remedy the harm the student has caused

-- Referral to counseling - Referral for a health examination and evaluation - PINS ("person in need of supervision") court petition - Recommended services of outside agencies, public or private - Behavioral management plans/behavioral contracts - Involvement in an intervention program, such as gang intervention - Suspension - Expulsion
+- Counseling by school personnel - Loss of privileges, such as eligibility for field trips and other activities - Detention - Parent Conference - The parent comes to school to provide in-school supervision to the student - Restorative justice, taking actions to apologize or remedy the harm the student has caused - Referral to counseling - Referral for a health examination and evaluation - PINS ("person in need of supervision") court petition - Recommended services of outside agencies, public or private - Behavioral management plans/behavioral contracts - Involvement in an intervention program, such as gang intervention - Pathways to Success - Suspension - Expulsion

-NOTE: This list is not exhaustive of all discipline processes and is not rank ordered.
+NOTE: This list is not exhaustive of all discipline processes and is not rank-ordered.

-The full Discipline Code is attached in the appendix.
+The complete Discipline Code is attached in the appendix.